 However, the law does provide for coercive measures in relation to document disclosure in two specific situations.

-During ordinary proceedings, the law provides for the option to request from the other parties disclosure of documents referring to the object of the proceedings.7 Should the party or parties unjustifiably refuse to disclose the requested private documents, the court may either attribute to the document the evidential value alleged by the requesting party or issue an express injunction for the documents to be furnished, when it is deemed advisable given the nature of the documents, the other evidence brought to the proceedings and the contents of the allegations and claims made.
+During ordinary proceedings, the law provides for the option to request from the other parties disclosure of documents referring to the object of the proceedings.8 Should the party or parties unjustifiably refuse to disclose the requested private documents, the court may either attribute to the document the evidential value alleged by the requesting party or issue an express injunction for the documents to be furnished when it is deemed advisable, given the nature of the documents, the other evidence brought to the proceedings, and the contents of the allegations and claims made.

-However, unlike in preliminary proceedings, here the law does not provide for the entry and search of premises in the event of a refusal to disclose documents.
-However, the party who refuses to disclose documents required by the court may be in contempt of court, which is characterised as a criminal offence.
+However, unlike in preliminary proceedings, here, the law does not provide for the entry and search of premises in the event of a refusal to disclose documents.
+However, a party that refuses to disclose documents required by the court may be in contempt of court, which is characterised as a criminal offence.

 Spanish courts may apportion liability if several agents have contributed to the damaging event, where it is possible to determine the specific level of contribution of each agent; however, market share liability has not yet been applied by the Spanish courts.